-- 3.50.
-Policy and Finance Committee approved the Council's medium term financial strategy (2014 2017) in February 2014.
+- 3.51.
+Policy and Finance Committee approved the Council's medium term financial strategy (2016 2019) in February 2016.
 This strategy helps to ensure that financial resources available to the Council are sufficient to support the delivery of priorities, and to plan sustainable services and budgets.
-The financial strategy includes a budget forecast that is reviewed bi-annually. - 3.51.
-Budget setting, control and reporting requirements are set out in the Council's Financial Regulations, which have full regard to internal and external regulations and relevant codes of practice. - 3.52.
+The financial strategy includes a budget forecast that is reviewed bi-annually. - 3.52.
+Budget setting, control and reporting requirements are set out in the Council's Financial Regulations, which have full regard to internal and external regulations and relevant codes of practice. - 3.53.
 Capital and Revenue budgets are monitored closely and reports on budget allocations and expenditures are submitted to the leadership team each month and to relevant Committees each quarter.
-Budget Working Group minutes are reported to Policy and Finance Committee periodically. - 3.53.
-Heads of Departments are accountable for the service delivery and performance is reported to the relevant committees. - 3.54.
-Senior Officers attend regular meetings with other local authorities in the neighbouring areas to ensure good working practice. - 3.55.
-Relevant officers attend regular partnership meetings, i.e. Community Safety Partnership, Lancashire Enterprise Zone Partnership, etc. to ensure objectives are being met efficiently and effectively.
+Budget Working Group minutes are reported to Policy and Finance Committee periodically. - 3.54.
+Heads of Departments are accountable for the service delivery and performance is reported to the relevant committees. - 3.55.
+Senior Officers attend regular meetings with other local authorities in the neighbouring areas to ensure good working practice. - 3.56.
+Relevant officers attend regular partnership meetings, i.e. Community Safety Partnership, etc. to ensure objectives are being met efficiently and effectively.

-Incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships, and reflecting these in the authority's overall governance arrangements
+Incorporating good governance arrangements in respect of partnerships and other joint working and reflecting these in the authority's overall governance arrangements